Casey McGehee

 Casey Michael McGehee (born October 12, 1982) is an American former professional baseball infielder.
-He played in NPB for the Tohoku Rakuten Golden Eagles and Yomiuri Giants, and also played in Major League Baseball (MLB) for the Chicago Cubs, Milwaukee Brewers, Pittsburgh Pirates, New York Yankees, Miami Marlins, San Francisco Giants, and Detroit Tigers.
+He played in Major League Baseball (MLB) for the Chicago Cubs, Milwaukee Brewers, Pittsburgh Pirates, New York Yankees, Miami Marlins, San Francisco Giants, and Detroit Tigers.
+He also played in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles and Yomiuri Giants.

 Amateur career

 Born and raised in Santa Cruz, California, McGehee graduated from Soquel High School in Soquel, California, where he competed in baseball and basketball.
 In baseball, McGehee was a four-year letter winner and was named County Player of the Year for his junior and senior seasons.
 However, he finished 2nd in the league in batting average to Harbor High star, Mike Urbani, brother of former St. Louis Cardinals pitcher Tom Urbani.
 His senior season he hit .489 with 10 home runs and did not strikeout once during the season.
 McGehee holds the SCCAL all-time hits record and was an AAU All-American for his junior and senior seasons.
 McGehee then attended California State University Fresno.
 At Fresno, McGehee played left field his freshman season before transitioning to third base as a sophomore.
 During his freshman season, McGehee was a Baseball America honorable mention freshman All-American.
 During his sophomore season, McGehee was co-MVP of the team, and after another excellent junior season, McGehee decided to leave Fresno to play in the MLB.